Oranges, pineapple, pecans, and coconut in a yogurt based creamy dressing. This Lightened Ambrosia Salad is a refreshing holiday side dish.

 - Omitting mini-marshmallows and choosing unsweetened coconut flakes reduces added sugars.

-- Choosing canned pineapple and mandarin oranges in juices rather than heavy syrup.
+- Choosing canned pineapple and mandarin oranges in juices rather than heavy syrup reduces added sugars and total calories.

 - If you are trying to keep it lower calorie you can use light Cool Whip.